I’ve always found the fitness industry comical.

-Keeping the above 3 requirements of an effective fat loss program in mind, let’s take a look at P90X.
+Keeping the above 3 requirements of an effective fat loss program in mind, let’s take a look at the P90X workout.

 First and foremost, P90X is a form of high intensity circuit training.
 The standard program involves training 6 days per week for a minimum of 1 hour per day.
 The training, which mainly consists of intense full body movements and plyometric exercises often performed to complete muscle failure, requires little to no extra equipment apart from light weights, resistance bands, and a chin-up bar.
 The circuits are extraordinarily taxing and barely permit rest periods of 10-15 seconds between sets.

-Needless to say, P90X takes exercise to an extreme.
+Needless to say, the P90X workout takes exercise to an extreme.